Jimmyl6413/sep10-freedom-project/blog/entry04.md

 In this blog entry I will be going over what tools I chose and how I tinkered with the tools I choosed.
 I will be able to explain how to use the tool and what it will be useful for in this project.

 ##  [Animated.css](https://animate.style/)
+**Animated.css** has a variety of animations and features that we can use on different elements and codes.

 ## [A-Frame](https://aframe.io/)